 Unlike plug-in control panels sold by DIY home security companies (think SimpliSafe and Ring Alarm), the Vivint Smart Hub is installed in such a way that the power cord is hidden inside of your wall.
 Here you can see what we mean by seeing the back of the panel…

-We’re all about a streamlined, modern look; but for purposes of testing and reviewing the system, we kept our Smart Hub freestanding.
+Vivint lets some users keep their Smart Hub freestanding (like a digital picture frame).
 We advise against this, though.
 The power cord is spindly and quite stiff, and it’s really not meant to be exposed to the world.
-Although Vivint is technically a wireless system (it uses a 100% cellular connection), you’ll often see this type of thing with hardwired security systems.
+Although Vivint is technically a wireless system (it uses a 100 percent cellular connection), you’ll often see this type of thing with hardwired security systems.
 But trust us, you really want the clean aesthetics and convenient functionality of a wall-mounted panel.

 Pro Tip: If you’re considering getting Vivint, it doesn’t hurt to start thinking of potential Smart Hub placement locations in your home.
 Your Vivint tech will have their ideas, but the truth is, nobody knows your home better than you.
 And since it’s wired into your wall, once it’s installed, it’s not easy to move.